TaraMoments/GettingandCleaningData/README.md

  4. README.md (current file)

 ## About run\_analysis.R
 This file run\_analysis.R is the R script that merges train and test data sets of human activity recognition using smartphones.
 To make sure this R script runs properly, the Samsung data need to be in the working directory.
-The output is the tidy data set requested by the course project of Getting and Cleaning Data.
+The output is the tidy data set requested by the course project of Getting and Cleaning Data, which is stored by  human\_activity\_recognition\_using\_smartphones.txt.

 ## About human\_activity\_recognition\_using\_smartphones.txt